Why I Built Pulleat

 - ETA estimation

-The product is free to test publicly.
-We intentionally keep the playground open and rate-limited so founders can see what works before asking for deeper access.
-We also keep a correction path open so the system can improve where local truth is stronger than generic map data.
+The result is a project that is free to test publicly.
+I keep the playground open so people can see what works before asking for deeper access.
+I also keep a correction path open so the system can improve where local truth is stronger than generic map data.

 What Works Today